 - Customizability can be overwhelming to new users

-- Not particularly suited to compiling project feedback
+- Not great at compiling project feedback

 ClickUp is a solid project management software choice if you're looking for a provider that has a wide variety of features that can accommodate scrum teams.
 Although there's a five-project limit on ClickUp's free plan – it's still one of the best free plans on offer for scrum management.